-To figure out how funny words are outside of any context, we have to look at nonsense words.
+The funniest word in the world is, almost by definition, going to be a real word that is in the dictionary.
+But to figure out why one word is funnier than another — even when the two mean the same thing, like “booty” being funnier than “ass” — we have to look at nonsense words.
 People might laugh at “booty” just because they think butts are funny, but if they’re giggling at “plomble,” it has to be something else that’s causing the laughter.

 To find out which nonsense words are funniest, one study took a bunch of non-words and asked participants how funny they were.
 What the study found is that the less similar a nonsense word is to a real word, the funnier it was.
 The option couldn’t be nothing like a real word, because something like “wqvzcxvjz” is just an unpronounceable pile of letters.
 Words like “snunkpool,” which are weird but not completely impossible, were the ones most likely to crack people up.
 This also corresponds with the study in the previous section, which used real words, but the funnier words were still the less common ones.